AdobeDocs/experience-platform.en/help/xdm/data-types/key-value-pair.md

 ---
 # [!UICONTROL Key Value Pair] data type

-[!UICONTROL Key Value Pair] is a standard Experience Data Model (XDM) data type that a generic key-value pair.
+[!UICONTROL Key Value Pair] is a standard Experience Data Model (XDM) data type that captures the details of a generic key-value pair.
+This data type is used in the [[!UICONTROL Adobe Analytics ExperienceEvent Full Extension] field group](../field-groups/event/analytics-full-extension.md) to describe the array items of a list variable.

 ![Key Value Pair Structure](../images/data-types/key-value-pair.png)